uPagge/openai-chatgpt-telegram-bot/documentation/en/docs/index.md

 ??? question "What model is used?"

     For now the `gpt-3.5-turbo` model is used.
 In future versions you will be able to choose the model.

+??? question "What happens if my reply is longer than the allowed number of characters in one Telegram message?"

+    That's okay, the answer will be broken up into several posts.

 ## Other Questions